 Hosted by Rheta Ahreta it’s rapidly turning into one of the best live music nights on the island.
 Tuesday is singer/songwriter night where again an invited cast of original artists get to showcase their talents.
 Thursday is “Rock ‘n’ Soul” with a reputation among local and visiting musicians that often get called up to jam with the headline act.
 This is as far from an in-house band playing their nightly repertoire as you can get, and is guaranteed not only a great night out but the chance to see some very talented musicians playing under pressure among their peers.

-Saturday is host to the now famously known “Marmalade Sessions” with the well-know The Island Souls headlining the best rock night in Bali.
-You can see the upcoming events calendar on their website.
+Saturday is host to the now famously known “Marmalade Sessions” with the well-known The Island Souls headlining the best rock night in Bali.

 The best live music in Bali can be found on Gang Baik Baik accessed off Jalan Nakula, it’s only a 10-minute walk from Bintang Supermarket in Seminyak.